March 9, 2022

 After eating and quickly packing up, it honestly wasn’t as bad as I feared.
 The sun was out and shining bright.
 There weren’t any clouds obscuring the atmosphere.
 And that magic heat tab in the sky seemed to be warming me up quickly as it climbed higher overhead.

-Moreover, this first stretch of the trail this morning reminded me of the the savannah in Eastern Africa.
+Moreover, the initial stretch of the trail this morning reminded me of the savannah in Eastern Africa.
 Tall, golden grasses covered the rolling hills and flat spaces.
-Low wide trees dotted the landscape.
-It was hardly the mentally picture I form whenever someone says the Arizona.
+Low, wide trees dotted the landscape.
+It was hardly the mental picture I form whenever someone says the Arizona.

 You could probably blindfold a person and drop them on the AZT and they probably would have no idea what state (or even country) they were in.
 It really is a diverse and wonderful trail.

-And back behind me, I caught glimpses of the remaining snow covering Mica Mountain’s north side.
-As cold as it was down here last night, I’m super glad I didn’t have sleep at that elevation or navigate any icy trail this morning.
+Back behind me, I caught glimpses of the remaining snow covering Mica Mountain’s north side.
+As cold as it was down here last night, I’m super glad I didn’t have to sleep at that elevation or navigate any icy trail this morning.

 Poor Prov.
-I know she planned to camp at Manning Camp.
-I hope she is staying safe on her journey down the back side of the mountain this morning.
+She planned to camp at Manning Camp, so I hope she is staying safe on her journey down the back side of the mountain this morning.

 CHAFE